6 nuts to REVERSE heart disease

 Hazelnuts

 Also known as filberts, hazelnuts play a starring role in desserts, pastries, and chocolates.
 Nonetheless, they still earn the right to be classified as a health food.
-A 1-ounce serving provides almost a quarter of the recommended daily value of copper—important for making red blood cells and myelin, the substance that surrounds nerve fibers.
-One serving also provides a whopping 86 percent of the recommended daily value of manganese, a trace mineral that helps keep skin, bones, and cartilage healthy.
+A 1-ounce serving provides almost a quarter of the recommended daily value of copper—which is important for making red blood cells and myelin, the substance that surrounds nerve fibers.
+One serving also provides a whopping 86 percent of the recommended daily value of manganese, a trace mineral that helps keep skin, bones, and cartilage healthy, along with being crucial to the process of blood clotting.

 Walnuts

 These modest nuts are heavy hitters when it comes to all-important omega-3s—just a quarter cup provides 90 percent of the recommended daily intake of these essential fatty acids, which help reduce inflammation.
-A recent study from the University of Oslo also found walnuts to be among the highest plant-based sources of antioxidants, which are associated with preventing heart disease.
+Walnuts also help lower bad cholesterol (LDL) and keep weight, especially around your waistline, under control.
+A recent study from the University of Oslo also found walnuts to be among the highest plant-based sources of antioxidants associated with preventing heart disease.

 Pine nuts

-Still not convinced a measly handful of nuts will satisfy your cravings?
+Still not convinced a measly handful of nuts will satisfy your cravings and give your heart a healthy boost?
 Go for an ounce of pine nuts.
 They’re so tiny—you get about 167 of them per ounce—that you’ll get more in a single serving than you will with other nuts.
-Plus pine nuts give you almost 20 percent of your daily recommended vitamin K, essential for helping your blood clot.
-They’re also extremely high in manganese.
+Plus, pine nuts give you almost 20 percent of your daily recommended vitamin K, which is essential for helping your blood clot.
+Pine nuts also are excellent sources of PNLA, a fatty acid that helps with everything from blood pressure, to weight, to inflammation.

 Go nuts: While your Italian nonna may add pignoli to her pesto, Fammartino suggests another use: swap pine nuts for ricotta cheese in your lasagna.
 Soak pine nuts for an hour, blend in a food processor, mix with a little lemon juice, salt, and olive oil, and then layer between lasagna noodles and tomato sauce.